-On the issue date of the bond, our bond’s book value (carrying value) was $94757.86 (issue price).
+On the issue date of the bond, our bond’s book value (carrying value) was $94757.86 (issue price)

 After 6 months, the book value of the bond will be: $94757.86 + $790.31 = $95,548.17.

 Our true cost of the fund was $3790.31 but we paid $3000 to the bondholder.
-The remaining $790.31 was not paid.
-As $790.13 was not paid, the bondholder will get the interest for this unpaid amount at the market rate (8%).
+The remaining $790.31 was not in payment.
+So the bondholder will get the interest for this unpaid amount at the market rate (8%).

 So, after 6 months, the bond’s carrying value will be $95,548.17.

 Next, repeat all of the steps for all of the transactions.
 The final product of the general ledger for this example will look something like this.